sisihagen/website/content/en/blog/2019/08/oil-poison-or-gold.md

 title: "Oil, poison or gold"
 date: 2019-08-23
 tags: "Society"
+geo: "South America"
+draft: false
 shorttext: "How oil shaped the life of the farmer Mariana in the Amazon region of Ecuador and that of the travel expert Beatrice from Basel."
-draft: false
 lang: en
 cover: "society"
 ---